ming71/CV_PaperDaily/README.md

 * CBNet: A Novel Composite Backbone Network Architecture for Object Detection
 * Light-Head R-CNN: In Defense of Two-Stage Object Detector
 * R3Det Refined Single-Stage Detector with Feature Refinement for Rotating Object
 * Beyond Skip Connections: Top-Down Modulation for Object Detection
+* Deep Learning for 2D and 3D Rotatable Data An Overview of Methods
 <hr />
 <br>